-35:2 rejoice ... shout for joy.
-See 54:1.
-Lebanon ...
-Carmel ...
-Sharon.
-Fertile areas renowned for their beautiful trees and foliage (see note on 33:9).
+35:2 rejoice with joy and singing.
+Fertile areas renowned for their beautiful trees and foliage.
 (CSB)

 Celebration of creation continues along Israel's coast.
 (TLSB)

 Isaiah contrasts the southern and southeastern with the north and northwestern parts of Palestine: The Carmel mountain range and the agriculturally productive Plain of Sharon, and further north in the forested areas of Lebanon.
 These regions offer lush and rich growth, remaining green and beautiful even during the summer months.
 Only God could bring about such climate reversal, demonstrating his great glory and majesty.
 By initiating the messianic age in his incarnation, Jesus ended the drought of this fallen world and showered all nations with his life-giving forgiveness.
 (Concordia Pulpit Resources - Volume 9, Part 1)